 Exploring all the ways you can bargain is a blog post for another time, but a short answer is to be reasonable.
 90% off isn't going to happen.
 Be friendly and humble; tell a seller them how you like the item, and you would love to own it.
 Ask what the best is they can do.
 Using the example of the case of the hamster harness, they may say they want $3000, knowing that this is a ridiculous price.
 However, you can say, "I enjoy this piece, but I can't afford it.
 Is there any chance you would be willing to accept $1750?'
 You should be prepared to offer a bit more if they reject that first offer.

 If you think the piece is worth $60 and they are asking $3000, keep your opinion to yourself: you're not an Antiques Roadshow scholar.
-Voicing your anger and disgust over the price they are asking can only help you get thrown out of the store.
+Voicing you're anger and disgust over the price they are asking can only help you get thrown out of the store.

 If you follow this advice and you are respectful, honest, friendly, professional, and you put some real money on the table, you will get significantly further toward your goal of acquiring an item that you want to buy.
 Any dealer will respect you.
-Maybe some will deal with you, perhaps not today but maybe tomorrow.
+Maybe some will deal with you, perhaps not today but perhaps tomorrow.
 It does depend on if the dealer is there to sell you things or not.

 Given the negative view I have proposed regarding these venues, as a responsible adult, (at least I hope so ), I will you tell you that not every antique store, gallery, antique mall or other such establishment is like this.
 Some antique shops are entertaining, run by really great people, people that are business people.
-They understand how to run a business and how to help customers but many are called, and few are chosen.
+They understand how to run a business and how to help customers, but many are called, and few are chosen.
 If I want to look at neat things I will go to a museum for a look, maybe the Metropolitan Museum of Art, or any host of other world-class museums across the country, or the world, which also have funny codes on all the items called accession numbers.
-However I am not trying to buy those items, and I do not go into a museum expecting to purchase the items I see in the cases.
-However, museums do have better more regular business hours.
+However, I am not trying to buy those items, and I do not go into a museum expecting to purchase the items I see in the cases.
+However, museums do have better, more regular business hours.
 There is always some trade-off.

 I recently attended an antique fair, and one of their requirements of the fair organizers was that all the sellers had to put prices on everything they had for sale.
-I saw a colleague of mine that was selling at this fair other and I joked that this antique fair was the one day of the year that all the dealers dread the most.
+I saw a colleague of mine that was selling at this fair other, and I joked that this antique fair was the one day of the year that all the dealers dread the most.
 Since this day was the one day of the year that they had to put prices on their merchandise for all to see a real horror show, not antique show, for all of them I am sure.
 As a dealer myself, I will tell you one reason sellers don't put prices on pieces is that customers, or browsers, don't want to buy.
 They want to figure out how much their pieces are worth, a free appraisal of sorts and the idea of that is very annoying to antique sellers and dealers that have made the substantial investment and time to set up and pay for a booth at an antique fair.
 I know all the reasons on both sides of the coin and both sides need some general education.
 I am not the one to do that, but I am one to air grievances for both parties and don't worry dealers, I will also write a blog on how to buy without annoying the seller article just for you…just not today.

 On the Artzze platform, all our prices are listed, and they can be purchased today!
 They will be sent within 1-2 business days.
 Our photos and product visuals offer high magnification (5-10 times the size) of an item, so you can fully see an items condition from multiple angles in well-lit circumstances.
 Proper inspection is something that might not occur in a store under dim lights with one's natural eyesight and just like in a store, should you see something you like but need a little discount, we are happy to accept offers within reason.